pmean/build-website/text/07/PoissonInteractions.md

 > 8.2 (= 0.9 / 0.11).
 So when rain is at 8.2, the average count does not
 > change as wind changes.
 >
-> So what\'s the general conclusion.
+> So what's the general conclusion.
 A dry wind increases count compared
 > to a dry calm, but a wet wind compared to a wet calm does so to a much
 > lesser degree.
 Too much wetness cancel out or even reverse this
 > relationship.
 Rain has a slightly negative impact when it is calm, but